aj-stein-nist/xproc1-tutorial/README.md

 XProc is an *XML pipelining technology*.
 This is a generic name for any XML technology or application that relies on multiple phases of data processing, in which single or  multiple resources are marshalled, arranged and processed to produce single or multiple results (outputs).
 It is the *multiple* phases that make the difference here, although a pipeline with a single process is of course possible and normal.
 The ends of pipelines may *either* be related to the processing environment, as endpoints for reading or writing data, *or* they may be connected to other pipelines into larger pipelines that are similarly both *connectable* and *composable*.

-Thus pipelines are made of pipelines, a theoretical observation that is reflected in the design of the XML stack including XSLT as a functional, side-effect free language, designed specifically (among other requirements) to serve the needs of this kind of technology, both in itself and as a component of a larger system.
+Thus pipelines -- both conceptually, and in many implementations -- are made of pipelines -- just as build processes are made of build processes.
+This theoretical observation (which predates XML) is reflected in the design of the XML stack including XSLT as a functional, side-effect free language, designed specifically (among other requirements) to serve the needs of this kind of technology, both in itself and as a component of a larger system.
 Although XSLT can indeed arrange, orchestrate and implement pipeline-based logic internally, using XProc instead, managing the processing phases from a higher-level view, provides a number of distinct advantages:

 - Relative transparency - easier to see how everything fits
 - Easier debugging - processes are more easily isolated, with benefits in SOC including reusability